reactioncommerce/reaction-docs/public-docs/developer-kafka-streams.md

 Configuration can be re-used by various components in the `config.edn` file via the `#ig/ref` edn tag.
 This allows dependency injection.

 Duct builds on top of integrant to define more components that can be shared and reused across applications like http servers, loggers, etc.

+## Kafka Streams Developer Glossary

+- **Message, Key, Value** Data is written to and read from kafka as a series of discreet Messages.
+Messages are a key/value pair.
+Keys and values can be any arbitrary data type including byte arrays.
+While keys can be null, within reaction keys will most of the time be strings that correspond to database primary key identifiers.
+Values will typically be JSON or avro encoded maps/structs.
+- **Topic** A topic is a named, ordered set of messages in kafka.
+Each topic has a particular set of configurations but can be simply thought of "where you go to read messages about X".
+- **Partition** Within a kafka topic, data is scaled by distributing it across a configurable number of partitions, each of which holds a fraction of the data.
+- **Topology** In kafka streams, the graph of interconnected topics joined by application code is called the topology.
+- **Kafka Streams Application** a JVM program that interacts with kafka via the kafka streams framework.
+- **Processor** This is the jackdaw/rentpath term for a kafka streams application as instantiated within a duct application
+- **Offset** The mechanism used by kafka consumers to keep track of their position in a topic.
+Resetting an application's consumer offset to zero causes it to "start over" and re-process all messages from the beginning.
+- **Broker** the main server component of a kafka cluster.
+- **Application Reset Tool** The [application reset tool](https://docs.confluent.io/current/streams/developer-guide/app-reset-tool.html) from confluent.
+- **REPL** Read Eval Print Loop is a primary tool for clojure interactive application development